Yale English Monarchs Series

 On each page links are provided for further information on buying the books, and the publicity page for each title at Yale.
 Some further links are provided for non-series books where they have been suggested as substitutes for absent series books.

 The links to Amazon are suggestions only and no rewards are received by this site for any subsequent purchase.
-For better or worse Amazon has become something of an international standard.
+For better or worse Amazon has become something of an international standard, but this usefulness has diminished since Amazon began filtering out results depending on your location.
+For the full set of results enter a postal code in the box at the top local to the store you are using.
+You will then see items excluded with a foreign IP address.
 Local online suppliers are just as useful but they can't all be listed.
-There are plenty of other virtual vendors and real stores to use.
-Readers are encouraged to shop around for cheaper or more convenient suppliers, particularly of used books which can usually be obtained more cheaply than new books.
+There are plenty of other virtual vendors to use.
+Readers are encouraged to shop around for cheaper or more convenient suppliers, particularly used copies of out-of-print titles.
+The best idea though is to support your local book store.
+If you can't visit then phone them to order a book.

 Yale itself has an Internet store selling souvenirs, apparel, gifts and so on, though it would seem this is for delivery in the United States only.
 These items can be purchased from .
 For those visiting New Haven, the Yale store can be visited at 77 Broadway, York Square, New Haven, CT 06511.
 To acquire the English Monarchs series books use you favoured bookseller.
 Support the series by purchasing your copy of English Monarchs books.